 Note: This breakdown does not include the ballot propositions for Municipal Utility Districts, or MUDs.
-If you live in a MUD, please check the sample ballot for your county to learn more about MUD-specific props this election.

-Travis County is asking voters to approve or reject a 2.5-cent property tax rate increase to expand access to affordable child care, after-school programming and related services for low-income families.
+Travis County asked voters to approve or reject a 2.5-cent property tax rate increase to expand access to affordable child care, after-school programming and related services for low-income families.
+County leaders say the impact of Prop A comes out to roughly $126 more a year for the average Travis County property owner ($503,929 taxable property value).

-If approved, Austin ISD said it will spend about $17.8 million on a compensation plan that includes market adjustments for many teachers and staff members.
+If approved, Austin ISD said it would spend about $17.8 million on a compensation plan that includes market adjustments for many teachers and staff members.
 Around $3.2 million would be spent on additional campus support, including instructional coaches, special education support, content interventionists and mental health support.
 Finally, about $20 million would be used to offset current costs and stabilize AISD's budget.

 - Prop A: $798.3 million for maintenance and repair of schools, including replacing air conditioning systems, roofing, electrical, and plumbing systems and other updates like fresh paint, new ceiling tiles and flooring.
 Prop A would also allow the district to purchase new buses and to purchase and equip a new facility dedicated to expanding Career and Technical Education programs